jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 ### Mower

 The hardware was placed in a waterproof food container.
-Food containers are cheap, watertight and available in different sizes which makes them as a good option for DIY projects.s
+Food containers are cheap, watertight and available in many different sizes which makes them as a good option for DIY projects.

 [![Mower Hardware Installation]({{ BASE_PATH }}/assets/images/mower-statistics/mower.png)]({{ BASE_PATH }}/assets/images/mower-statistics/mower.png)